 Step 4: Conditioning

 It is essential to add nutrition to your wig as you do to your natural hair in order to ensure that your wig is full of life.
 Spread a small amount of hydrating conditioner on the palm of your hand, and apply the conditioner evenly into your wig.
-Be sure to remember that conditioner should not be applied to the base of the wig as it could lead to loosening of knots on the cap.
+Be sure to remember that conditioner should not be applied to the base of the wig as it could lead to the loose of knots on the cap.
 After leaving the conditioner in the wig for around three to five minutes, you can move to the rinsing process.
 Make sure that all the conditioner is rinsed thoroughly before removing excess water gently with your hands- avoiding twisting likewise.

 Step 5: Drying